hgroman/scrapersky-backend/Docs/Docs_21_SeptaGram_Personas/common_knowledge_base.md

 **Cross-Layer Communication:** All Guardians communicate using the standardized protocol defined in `layer_cross_talk_specification.md`, ensuring consistent handoffs and anti-pattern documentation across all layers.

 **Anti-Pattern Prevention:** All Guardians contribute to layer-specific anti-pattern libraries, creating institutional knowledge that prevents future technical debt.
 Developers and AI partners should scan their layer's anti-pattern library before coding.

+**Clean Forensic Analysis:** All Guardians use clean forensic analysis protocols to focus on architectural changes and exclude noise from chat transcripts, logs, and temporary files.

 | Layer | Persona Title | Core Function | DART Dartboard | DART Journal | Anti-Pattern Library |
 | :--- | :--- | :--- | :--- | :--- | :--- |